Environment configurations

 Environment-specific configurations

 Add the environment-specific configuration in appsettings.json for your web application.
-Alternatively, you can store the settings in the database and retrieve the settings based on environment name by adding the specific configurations for the environments (integration, preproduction, production) where you want them to apply.
+Alternatively, you can store the settings in the database and retrieve them based on the environment name by adding the specific configurations for the environments (integration, preproduction, production) where you want them to apply.

 To apply a specific configuration, you need to identify the environment name at runtime using ASPNETCORE_ENVIRONMENT variable.
 Add the configuration for each environment requiring a specific configuration.